 Types of Shop Insurance Plans

-Covers both your shop building and scontents of your shop.
+Covers for both your building/structure and the contents of your shop.

-Covers your building, contents of your shop and, valuables such as the cash in your shop counter.
+Covers everything from your building/structure, contents of your shop and, valuables such as the cash in your shop counter.

 How to file a Claim?